PenaSoftwareCraftsman/tic-tac-toe/NOTES.md

 TODO:

-# Pomodoro 1 🍅:
+# Pomodoro 1 🍅 16:15:

 - README and Notes ✅
 - Domains Search ✅

 - Testing and falling "createBoard"
     - Should return a true, when a board is created successfully ✅
-    - Each board should have 3 columns 🚧
+    - Each board should have 3 columns ✅

+# Pomodoro 2 🍅 16:45:

+- Testing
+    - First Column must have 3 rows 🚧
+    - Second Column must have 3 rows 🚧
+    - Third Column must have 3 rows 🚧